Trump erupts at campaign manager as reelection stress overflows - Local News 8

 Despite the outburst, two sources said Trump and Parscale patched things up later that Friday night.

-Two sources familiar with the matter said Parscale spent several hours at the White House on Wednesday where he discussed reelection strategy with Trump and secured his approval for new campaign ads that will knock former Vice President Joe Biden, the presumptive Democratic nominee, for his stance on China.
+Two sources familiar with the matter said Parscale spent several hours at the White House where he discussed reelection strategy with Trump and secured his approval for new campaign ads that will knock former Biden for his stance on China.

+“Everything he ever did was bad.
+His foreign policy was a disaster,” Trump told Reuters Wednesday.
+Trump told the outlet he believes “China will do anything they can to have me lose this race” because he believes they want Biden to win the race.

+Trump also said in the interview that he does not view the election as a reflection of how his administration has handled the coronavirus pandemic.

 Comments

-Note: This story was updated Thursday with additional information.